gene-git/wg_tool/README.md

      Modify existing user:profile(s).
 Use with *-dnsrch* and *-dnslin*

    - *-dnsrch, --dns_search*
      Adds the list DNS_SEARCH from server config to client DNS search list.
-     DNS_SEARCH in server.conf should contain a list of dns domains for dns search and Use together with *-add* for new user:profile or with *-mod* with existing profile.
+     DNS_SEARCH in server.conf should contain a list of dns domains for dns search.
+     Use together with *-add* for new user:profile or with *-mod* with existing profile.

    - *-dnslin, --dns_linux*